 The determination of the permitted number of Dwelling Units in the "R" Residential zoning districts shall be made as follows: The Lot Area of the parcel in question is divided by the "minimum Lot Area per Dwelling Unit" for the type of unit desired (or by the average for a variety of types) with the quotient being the number of Dwelling Units permitted.
-Lot Area does not include the area of dedicated or proposed Public Right-of-Way and parkland, or the area of private street easements in the R1 and R2 districts.
+Lot Area includes land donated or to be donated to the City for public park purposes, which is acceptable to the City.
+Lot Area does not include the area of dedicated or proposed Public Right-of-Way or the area of private street easements in the R1 and R2 districts.19